CruGlobal/cru-ansible-modules/README.md

 Requirement: `cx_Oracle`

 Security Table Count module - or any table count.
-This module takes a Python list of tables and their count to verify they exist in a given schema.
+This module takes a list of tables and their count to verify they exist in a given schema.
 Used to export security tables prior to a refresh.

 ```